 - Your bedder will ensure your boxes are cleaned and returned to their correct places

-Students are billed individually for the electricity which they use from the plug sockets in their room.
-The price which college charge for electricity has risen sharply (by around 80%) during the past year, and it is probable that further price rises will occur in the reasonably near future.
+Students are billed individually for the electricity which they use from the plug sockets in their room, as laid out in the Student Handbook (on the Intranet).
 It is therefore important—both in financial and environmental terms—that you try to keep your electricity usage to a comfortable minimum.
 This can be achieved by switching off appliances when not in use (rather than using a standby function), by using low-energy bulbs in lamps, and by avoiding the purchase of goods which are liable to use large amounts of energy.

 It is now college policy to fit energy saving light bulbs whenever bulbs need replacing, and we are naturally keen that you do not undo these changes by fitting conventional bulbs of your own.
 Though energy saving bulbs initially tended to brighten quite slowly and to produce low quality light, recent technological improvements have eliminated many of these limitations, and at present most brands (certainly including Phillips) produce good quality light instantaneously.